-In 2017, American individuals, estates, foundations and corporations contributed an estimated $410 billion to U.S. charities, according to a report by Giving USA.
-It's a 9.5 percent increase over the $371 billion donated by Americans in 2016 and the first time charitable giving exceeded the $400 billion mark annually.
-This surge in generosity was spurred by growth from all four sources of giving.
+In 2018, American individuals, estates, foundations and corporations contributed an estimated $427 billion to U.S. charities, according to a report by Giving USA.
+That’s a 4.1 percent increase over the previous year.

 “We'll have a client say ‘I want to leave a $2 million estate or gift a million dollars to this particular charity’ and in their thought, they’re going to give it all at one time," says Walker.
 But a lump sum isn't always the best scenario.
 “Some of the smaller charities could potentially lose government support or local support because they all of a sudden have a big balance sheet – we also have to talk about making sure that the money is being used in a way the client feels is appropriate."